The Bull, Beaumaris Why you’ll love it: Extra care is taken to source delicious local ingredients, making the most...

-Cornwall’s independent café culture makes it the ideal destination for those who like to stop off for light bite or an afternoon tea during their travels.
+Cornwall’s independent café culture makes it the ideal destination for those who like to stop off for a light bite or an afternoon tea during their travels.
 The county is awash with quirky teashops and bohemian eateries serving an assortment of mouth-watering homemade fare.
 Take a trip to any of the following cafés on your visit to Cornwall and you’ll be in seventh heaven.

 What’s to love: Built in the shell of a former grammar school in the heritage town of Redruth, The Melting Pot Café is a creative space characterised by its eccentric furnishings and tasty, reasonably-priced food.
-The café is attached to the Krowji Centre for Arts, Cornwall’s largest centre for the creative sector, so it’s popular with arty-types in need of an invigorating coffee.
+The café is attached to the Krowji Centre for Arts, Cornwall’s largest centre for the creative sector, so it’s popular with arty types in need of an invigorating coffee.
 The Melting Pot serves a selection of homemade soups, salads, cakes and other light bites, as well as wholesome breakfasts that will set you up for the day.
 There are regular events too, including singer-songwriter sessions every Wednesday evening.

 Opening Times: Mon-Fri 9am-4pm; open 9am-11pm Wednesday